PiochU19/moviesAPI-CLI/README.md

 ```bash
 movies top --l x
 ```
-You can see most profitable movie in your library
+You can see the most profitable movie in your library
 ```bash
 movies profitable
 ```
-You can see average IMDB rating of movies in your library
+You can see average IMDB rating of the movies in your library
 ```bash
 movies avg
 ```